Creon (king of Thebes)

-A scene from the war of the Seven against Thebes: Capaneus scales the city wall of Thebes, Campanian red-figure neck-amphora attributed to the Caivano Painter, c.
-340 BC, J. Paul Getty Museum (92.AE.86).

 Kreon, also spelled Creon (/ˈkrɛɒn/; Κρέων) is a figure in Greek mythology best known as the ruler of Thebes in the legend of Oedipus.

 Family

 Creon was the son of Menoeceus, and grandson of King Pentheus.
 Creon had four sons and three daughters with his wife, Eurydice (sometimes known as Henioche): Henioche, Pyrrha, Megareus, Lycomedes and Haemon.
 Creon and his sister, Jocasta, were descendants of Cadmus and of the Spartoi.
 He is sometimes considered to be the same person who purified Amphitryon of the murder of his uncle Electryon and father of Megara, first wife of Heracles.

 Mythology

 First Regency

 After the death of King Laius of Thebes at the hands of his own son Oedipus, Creon became the ruler of the kingdom.
 During this regency, Amphitryon arrived with his fiancée Alcmena and her half-brother Licymnius from Mycenae, seeking exile and purification for the death of his prospective father-in-law King Electryon, whom he accidentally had killed.
 Creon purified him, and received all three as exiles in Thebes.
 It was then that Amphitryon gave his sister Perimede as wife to Licymnius.
 The latter was a bastard son of King Electryon, and the only among the brothers who did not die at the hands of the sons of King Pterelaus of Taphos.

 When rancorous Alcmena arrived at Thebes, she declared that she would not marry Amphitryon until he avenged her brothers, who had died during the war between Mycenae and Taphos.
 Amphitryon then, wishing to marry her but lacking resources for the campaign, asked Creon to assist him.